 Helicopter Stories Centres of Excellence

 These centres of excellence are ambassadors of the approach.
 They host observational visits from practitioners from other settings and actively use the Helicopter Stories Blog to blog stories, anecdotes or videos of the Helicopter Stories approach in action.

 These awards are given to those select settings that deliver regular Helicopter Stories sessions and are able to share the benefits of the approach with neighbouring schools.

-In February 2017, Mrs Veale successfully completed the training to become a Helicopter Champion.
-Because of this, we are extremely proud that Ash Grove Academy is officially a Certified Centre of Excellence.
+In February 2017, Mrs Veale successfully completed the training to become a Helicopter Story Champion.
+Because of this, we are extremely proud that Ash Grove Academy is officially a Certified Centre of Excellence in this approach.